 a.
 Written notification of problems.
 Given the nature of our program and the evaluation process, independent evaluators (e.g., clinical supervisors, DCT, clinical faculty) could readily document any problems that students might experience.
 Students are provided with detailed, specific feedback in their written evaluation letters when their progress is unsatisfactory or requires placing them on probation.
 They are also given the names of one or more faculty (e.g., DCT, Division Director, research mentor, Clinical Coordinator) who is available to discuss the feedback with them.
 Every effort is made to speak with the student in a timely manner.
 In most cases, students will have already received feedback from a clinical supervisor, research mentor, or course instructor that their performance has been unsatisfactory.
-Students are also able to discuss their concerns with their research advisor, DCT, Clinical Coordinator, Division Director, academic advisor, practicum supervisor, or other suitable faculty member.
+Students are also able to discuss their concerns with their research advisor, DCT, Division Director, academic advisor, practicum supervisor, or other suitable faculty member.

 b.
 Guidance regarding steps to remediation.
 Via meetings with the designated faculty (as noted above), and/or with the student's research mentor, DCT, Division Director, or Clinical Coordinator, a remediation plan is developed if the problem is considered remediable.
+In some cases a "support plan" rather than a "remediation plan" may be engaged with a student that is at-risk for unsatisfactory performance in one or more scholarly or professional domains.
 For example, in the clinical realm, a student may have difficulty acquiring certain skills, progress more slowly than expected, and/or acquire skills and then deteriorate in performance.
-When a concern is raised about a student by a supervisor or during the semester evaluations, our practice is to clearly describe the concern, linking it to measurable or observable behaviors (e.g., competencies indicated on the practicum evaluation form).
+When a concern is raised about a student by a supervisor or during the semester evaluations, our practice is to clearly describe the concern, linking it to measurable or observable behaviors (e.g., competencies indicated on the practicum evaluation form) in the support or remediation plan.
 For example, concerns have been raised about students' professional skills, such as the timely preparation of assessment reports or case notes.